NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 The information displayed in each facet reflects this: in the example above, marking the "Aligned Reads" checkbox does not change the numbers or the available values in the _Data Type_ facet where the checkbox is found, but it does change the values available in the _Experimental Strategy_ facet.
 The _Experimental Strategy_ facet now displays only values from files of _Data Type_ "Aligned Reads".

-Custom facet filters can be added in [Repository View](3_Repository.md) to expand the GDC AWG Portal's filtering capabilities.
+Custom facet filters can be added in [Repository View](Pre_Release_QC/#repository) to expand the GDC Pre-Release Data Portal's filtering capabilities.

 ##### Quick Search